jadeglaze/spock/README.md

 Break up generated UI into nicer components: Balloon, Convo...
 Added a simple ai.ts script to play with Vercel AI SDK via command line.
 Got an example using Vercel's ai/rsc and worked it into my Convo component.
+Added the QR code generator at api.qrserver.com as a second tool.